 Yes!
 We have arranged for payment plans for you.
-There is no fee for opening or activating your account and the application can be completed on-line or over the phone and is simple and fast.
-Contact us for more details.
+There is no fee for opening or activating your account and the application can be completed online or over the phone and is simple and fast.

 Why doesn’t my health plan cover this?

 After considering all options, we have decided a comprehensive evaluation and accelerated treatment program is the only effective way to identify the underlying cause of POTS for most patients, despite the reluctance by many insurance companies to cover such a program.
 Although this is an unprecedented approach to POTS treatment, it can provide answers much more quickly for you.
 We hope it ends up saving you thousands of dollars, and most importantly, allows you to return to a full life as quickly as possible.